Tatshara - “Never give up on something when you can't go a day without thinking about it”

 Nahid - "I care about people who care about me, I don't care about people who don't care about me, that's how I am"

 ‘Girlsforward’ is a youth centre based in IJburg Amsterdam.
 The centre is a platform to encourage teenage girls for developing their skills.
-From all over the city they come to this place in the east part of Amsterdam.
-Together with their mentors they are organizing all kind of events.
-This gives the girls the opportunity to show their talents to the neighborhood.
-But it also stimulates them to apply this in their personal life.
-This ‘neighborhood living room’ is leaded by the two powerful women Zaitoon Shah and Soumaya Alioui who are using their never-ending energy to inspire and whenever necessary to help these young women.
+When they asked me to make a serie of portraits of the girls, I set these inspiring and strong personalities in the clean architectural grid of IJburg.
+From all over the city they come to meet each other here at ‘Girlsforward' in IJburg Amsterdam.
+Together with their mentors they are organising all kind of events, giving the girls the opportunity to show their talents into the neighbourhood and stimulating them to use new skills in their personal life.
+This ‘neighbourhood living room’ is leaded by the two powerful women Zaitoon Shah and Soumaya Alioui, who are using their never-ending energy to inspire and, whenever necessary, to help these young women.

 Safoan Mokhtari / KamiKazi.DNA